petepm/petepm.github.io/music/synchronized-seasoning/index.md

 title: Synchronized Seasoning
 ---

-_Synchronized Seasoning_ is a work-in-progress album, which is being released a song at a time.
+_Synchronized Seasoning_ is a work-in-progress album, being released a song at a time.